IEX: Operating principles

 These strategies are intended to ensure the trustworthiness of the exchange.
 A few dark pools are owned by trading companies that pay for certain types of orders to allow them to fill orders within the pool, rather than routing orders to public exchanges.
 IEX offers no rebates for orders, and only charges a flat fee of $0.0009 per share on trades executed within the dark pool (or 0.30% with shares worth less than $1.00).
 Trades forwarded to other trading venues are charged a lower rate.

 IEX has five order types: market, limit, primary peg (pegged to national best bid/offer), midpoint peg and patent-pending discretionary peg.
 IEX discretionary peg is a primary peg that may execute at up to midpoint price when the quote is stable.
 A few optional parameters can be attached to the orders, leaving IEX with many fewer order types than most other exchanges.

-IEX delays the flow of data from the exchange and ensures that it arrives simultaneously at two points of presence in New Jersey.
+IEX employs a 38-mile fiber coil in New Jersey, introducing a 350μs "speed bump" that equalizes data arrival to its points of presence.
 Traders are not allowed to co-locate equipment adjacent to IEX's own servers, unlike many other trading platforms.
 IEX has its own low-latency links to other trading venues in the New York region, which it can use to execute trades for customers in under 320 microseconds.
 The point-of-presence links for traders to gain access to IEX have a built-in, round-trip delay of 700 microseconds from a 38-mile coil of fiber, so traders cannot beat IEX's own computers as orders propagate outward.
 The data delay prevents many predatory behaviors.
 It deters the practice of liquidity fading, where they peer into various trading venues and try to detect orders as they propagate from a broker's order router, and use this information to withdraw liquidity ahead of toxic order flow.